uds-psl/cook-levin/README.md

 This repository contains the Coq formalisation of the paper "Mechanising Complexity Theory: The Cook-Levin Theorem in Coq".

 ## How to compile the code
-Assuming coq 8.12.1 is [installed via `opam`](https://coq.inria.fr/opam-using.html), you can build the necessary dependencies and the code itself as follows:
+Assuming opam is installed, you can build the necessary dependencies and the code itself as follows:

 First, create a fresh opam switch and add the Coq repo:
 ````